reubenharry/haskell-docs/docs/docs/faqs/optionalArguments.md

 comments: true
 ---

-How do I give optional arguments to a function?
+How do I give optional arguments (i.e. inputs) to a function?
 For example, in

 ```hs
 shiftByFour :: Bool -> Int -> Int